 I started making my way around the room, stopping at nearly every table to swatch and play around with the products.
 Many of them feature the same items, which definitely comes in handy if too many people are huddled around one station or the samples have run out.
 The platforms are ribbed to fit the cosmetics on display, and unlike any other store I’ve ever visited, the Glossier flagship has no boxed products on show.

-Can you try their products in store?
+Can you try any of their products in store?

-Yes, there is a separate room with a sink area where you can try Glossier skincare, as well as a room dedicated to their famed product – Boy Brow*.
-I wish I’d had more time to inspect both (those life-size Boy Brow sculptures look really cool), but seeing as my visit already took much longer than expected, the main room had to suffice for now.
+Yes, there is a separate showroom space with a sink area where you can try Glossier skincare, as well as a room dedicated to their famed product – Boy Brow*.
+I wish I’d had enough time to inspect both (those life-size Boy Brow sculptures look really cool), but seeing as my visit already took much longer than expected, the main room had to suffice for now.
 Again, unlike in many other stores, there were no employees hovering over me or intruding, which allowed me to take my time and look around in peace.

 Once I’d made my decision, I started looking around for hints on how to place my order.
 As it turned out, all you have to do is flag down one of the associates and let them know what you would like to buy.